 25.00 euro, 507 pages, 139,494 words, 9781326139926

 This book seeks to describe and map the numerous Marian apparition sites around Ireland from the late 19th to the end of the 20th century.
 Beginning with an introduction on modern private revelation, by Peter Bannister, it includes chapters on Louise Lateau, Knock, Mount Melleray Grotto, Ballinspittle, Inchigeelagh, Denis O'Leary, Padraig Caughey and much more.
+A talk given on this book can be seen here.

 The Irish 2018 Abortion Referendum